How to Repair Drywall Water Damage

-To replace water-damaged drywall, mark a square around the bulging area.
-Try to remove the drywall along the original seams if possible.
-This will give you framing to attach the replacement piece and make it easier to cut the hole square.
+Draw a square around the damage and cut out the affected drywall.
+Trace the nearest existing drywall seams and wood framing to guide your cut.
+Using the existing layout of the drywall will give you framing to attach the replacement piece and make it easier to cut the hole square.

-Score repeatedly with a sharp blade until you cut through the gypsum and paper.
-Remove any screws or nails holding the drywall up and pull the damaged wallboard free.
+Score repeatedly with a sharp blade until you cut completely through the gypsum and backing paper.
+Remove any screws or nails holding the drywall up and pull the damaged area free.

-With gypsum board plaster, use a new piece of drywall that will be a little below the surrounding wall or ceiling surface.
-Build up over the patch piece with joint compound, to restore a smooth surface.
+With gypsum board plaster, use a slightly thinner piece of drywall to patch it.
+This will place it a little below the surrounding surface allowing room to build up over the patch with joint compound and restore a matching smooth surface.

-Tape the joints around the new piece of drywall with mesh tape and apply a first coat of mud using the techniques for finishing drywall seams or repairing wall cracks with mesh tape.
-If the new patch is level with the surrounding surface, finish the seams as described in finishing drywall seams, prime and touch up the paint.
+Tape the joints around the new piece of drywall with mesh tape and apply a first coat of mud using the techniques for finishing drywall seams.
+If the new patch is level with the surrounding surface, finish the seams as described.
+Let the repair dry completely and sand it smooth.
+Wipe away the sanding dust and seal the whole repair with primer/sealer.
+When the sealer dries, touch up the paint.

-If the patch is below the surface of the surrounding drywall, let the tape follow the contour of the seam to stick flat to each surface.
-Then apply a thick coat of mud to the seams and surrounding drywall.
-Immediately skim the excess mud working from the center of the tape out, on both surfaces.
-Use light pressure to avoid pulling the tape off but press hard enough to leave only a thin coat of mud covering the mesh and both surfaces.
-The uneven joint will be leveled out in the next step.
+If the patching drywall is below the surrounding finished surface because you're dealing with gypsum board plaster, apply the tape so it follows the contour of the seam and sticks flat to each surface.
+Then apply a thick coat of mud to the seams and skim off the excess working across the tape to smooth it out onto both surfaces.
+Use light pressure to avoid pulling the tape off, but press hard enough to leave only a thin covering.
+Let the mud set and level out the uneven joint in the next step.

-Immediately skim the excess mud from the patch to level it with the surrounding drywall.
-Use a straight edge like a 1x3, long enough to span the whole repair, to skim off the excess mud.
-Rest the board on the surrounding drywall and draw it across the patch, stopping to remove the collected mud as you go.
+Immediately skim the excess mud from the patch to level it.
+Use a straight edge like a 1x3 long enough to span the whole repair and skim off the excess mud.
+Rest the board on the surrounding surface and draw it across the patch, stopping to remove the collected mud as you go.

-Work across the patch to leave the mud flush with, or just below the surrounding surface.
-Around the perimeter of the patch, skim the mud as thin as possible with the joint knife to help blend it into the surrounding surface.
-Go over the wet mud again with the straight edge if needed to smooth out any marks from the board.
-Ignore any minor voids in the plaster coat, they will be filled in the next application.
+Work across the patch to smooth out the surface.
+Around the perimeter, use the joint knife to blend the mud with the surrounding surface.
+If necessary, go over the wet mud a second time with the straight edge to smooth out any missed spots.
+Ignore minor voids or ridges in the mud coat, they will be filled in the next application.

 Let the mud set for about an hour and scrape off any protrusions using the joint knife.
 Don't try to completely smooth out the surface here, just knock off any peaks or ridges in the mud.
 When the edges of the repair turn white, lightly sand there.
 Brush off the dust and wipe the surface with a damp rag to remove any joint compound residue.

-Apply a thick coat of mud over the patch, overlapping the edges of the floated coat.
-Skim the excess mud off using the joint knife held at about 30°.
-Make parallel strokes across the patch in the same direction as the float coat, using firm pressure with the knife.
+Apply a thick coat of mud over the whole patch again, overlapping the edges of the previous coat.
+Immediately skim the excess mud off using the joint knife.
+Make parallel strokes across the patch using firm pressure with the knife.
 Ignore any ridges left by the edge of the blade, you will scrape them off when the mud sets.

-Skim each coat in the opposite direction of the one before.
-If you skimmed the first coat with vertical strokes, apply the next with horizontal strokes.
-Reverse skimming like this with each subsequent application will help eliminate any ripples or uneven surface.
+With each coat, skim in the opposite direction from the one before.
+If you skimmed vertically, apply the next with horizontal strokes.
+Reversing direction like this with each application will help eliminate any ripples or uneven surface.

-Always overlap the edges of the previous coat of mud and skim the mud out as thin as possible around the perimeter to make final sanding easier.
-If necessary, sand the dry mud at the edges between coats to avoid a build up.
-Allow the final coat of mud to set and dry for an hour or more before final sanding.
+Always overlap the edges of the previous coat of mud and skim it out as thin as possible around the perimeter to make final sanding easier.
+Allow the final coat of mud to set and dry completely before final sanding.

 Sand the dry joint compound lightly with 120 sandpaper.
 Tear a 8x11 inch sheet in half to form two 8x5½ inch pieces.
 Fold one of the pieces in half and hold it with the fold away from you.
 Fan out your fingers to apply even pressure and use a light touch.
 Start on one side of a repair and sand in wide arching strokes to gradually smooth out imperfections.

 Be careful sanding around the edges of patches on drywall.
-The sandpaper can dig into the surrounding surface while you're trying to smooth out rough edges.
+The sandpaper can dig in and tear the paper surface while you're trying to smooth out rough edges.
 Lightly sand across the edges to feather a smooth transition between the two surfaces.